shubhamg20/Neural-style-transfer/README.md

 ### 2. Scratch-Trained Model

 1. **Training:**
-   Train the model from scratch using the provided training script (`train_scratch_model.py`).
+   Train the model from scratch using the provided training script (`train_scratch_model.ipynb`).
 Customize training parameters as needed.
 If you want to use the trained weights then fetch it using this link or you can see the custom examples for the resuls.
 Although the custom model results are not as good as the fine tuned VGG, it needs further hyperparameter tuning or if needed you can increase the diversity of your dataset for modelling better feature extractor